 25 ARCHIVE | 28 ORIGINS 26 EXHIBIT | 29 VIRTUAL 27 JOURNAL | 30 WEBSITE

-Originally from Venice, Italy, Davide Di Saro is a Director, VFX Designer, Animator, Artist and Musician.
+Davide Di Sarò is a Director, VFX Designer, Animator, Artist and Musician based in Canada.
 He received a nomination for the Juno award 2010 Canada’s best music video and for the MTV music video award 2007.
 Co-founder of WeWereMonkeys studio in Montreal, now he works between Toronto and Nagoya with his new Japanese film production company Humanbornn.

 Nick Montfort is associate professor of digital media at the Massachusetts Institute of Technology.
 Montfort has collaborated on the blog Grand Text Auto, the sticker novel Implementation, and 2002: A Palindrome Story.
 He writes poems, text generators, and interactive fiction such as Book and Volume and Ad Verbum.
 Most recently, he and Ian Bogost wrote Racing the Beam: The Atari Video Computer System (MIT Press, 2009).
 Montfort also wrote Twisty Little Passages: An Approach to Interactive Fiction (MIT Press, 2003) and co-edited The Electronic Literature Collection Volume 1 (ELO, 2006) and The New Media Reader (MIT Press, 2003).